The Voice Brasil season 5

 The fifth season of The Voice Brasil, premiered on Rede Globo on October 5, 2016 in the 10:30 p.m.
 (BRT/AMT) slot immediately following the primetime telenovela A Lei do Amor.

 The show is again hosted by Tiago Leifert, with Mariana Rios serving as backstage host.
 Lulu Santos, Carlinhos Brown, Claudia Leitte and Michel Teló returned as the coaches, with Ivete Sangalo appearing as guest mentor during the battle rounds.

-Mylena Jardim, a 17-year-old R&B singer from Belo Horizonte, won the competition on December 29, 2016 with 34% of the final vote, making her the youngest winner so far and Michel Teló the first coach to win the show twice (and for two consecutive times).
+Mylena Jardim, a 17-year-old R&B singer from Belo Horizonte, won the competition on December 29, 2016 with 34% of the final vote, making her the youngest winner so far, the second stolen artist to win after Danilo Reis & Rafael in the third season, and Michel Teló the first coach to win the show twice (and for two consecutive times).